elnachoes/rascal_triangle/README.md

 basic terminal pascal triangle generator as a rewrite in rust

-this is a very pointless program but it will generate out a pascal triangle out to a certain length
+this is a very pointless program for fun but it will generate out a pascal triangle out to a certain length

+I wrote this for fun to rewrite a college project that was written in c and also to play around with rust traits

 usage :